apache/cordova-docs/www/_posts/2021-07-20-cordova-android-10.0.0.md

 * **Java 11 Support**

-    With the current release of Android Studio 4.2, the Android tooling can now support running on JAVA 11.
-Please note that this does not mean you can start compiling JAVA 11 source code.
+    With the current release of Android Studio 4.2, the Android tooling can now support running on Java 11.
+Please note that this does not mean you can start compiling Java 11 source code.

 Please report any issues you find at [issues.cordova.io](http://issues.cordova.io/)!